 Submit Funding Application and Financial Aid Waiver by Deadline

 The funding application includes a waiver allowing OCP to access student financial aid records from Student Financial Services.
 Final funding decisions are at the discretion of OCP.
-We expect students to use their funding responsibly and for the purposes for which it was awarded.

 Accept Your Funding